Husky teething is an essential time for your pup’s development, but how long does it last, and how can you help them through it?

-The Husky teething process typically takes around 8 months from start to finish, although some days will be worse than others.
-There are many things you can do to help your Husky through it, including providing them with plenty of chew toys and affection.
+The Husky teething process typically takes around eight months from start to finish, although some days will be worse than others.
+You can do many things to help your Husky through it, including providing them with plenty of chew toys and affection.

-Keep reading for our complete guide on Husky teething.
-This includes a complete timeline of events, what to look out for, and how to comfort them through the experience.
+Please keep reading for our complete guide on Husky teething.
+This includes an entire timeline of events, what to look out for, and how to comfort them through the experience.
 Let’s get started!

-Understanding the teething timeline of a typical Husky will help you to monitor them.
-Below is the general timeline for what you can expect to be happening in your Husky’s mouth as they grow.
+Below is the general timeline for what you can expect to happen in your Husky’s mouth as they grow.

 - 2-3 Weeks old – Puppy (deciduous) teeth start to grow in.

 - 6-8 Weeks old – All puppy teeth should be grown in.